Various popular opera composers called Vienna home, so it’s no surprise to find one of the world’s most prestigious opera venues here as well.

 (The Staatsoper at night)

-The Staatsoper (State Opera House) opened in 1869 and enjoys an outstanding global reputation.
+The Staatsoper (State Opera House) appeared in 1869 and enjoys an outstanding global reputation.
 Experts speak of it in the same breath as such institutions as the Paris Opera or New York’s The Met.

 The house on Vienna’s Ringstrassen boulevard has the biggest budget and the best-looking building of the city’s opera venues, and it hosts — surprise! — mainly operatic productions with some ballet.

 Iconic names like Luciano Pavarotti, Maria Callas, Enrico Caruso, and Tom Cruise have all performed here.
-Tom Cruise?
-Yep…the Staatsoper made an excellent film set for a Mission Impossible movie.

 The downside to this glorious history and reputation is that the Staatsoper often sells out.
 However, you have an entirely plausible way to get inexpensive tickets on the day of a performance.